Pius-Emmanuel/100DAYSOFCODE/day20/README.md

-# Day19 consists of the following
+# Day20 consists of the following

-* Etch a sketch app
-* Turtle race betting app
+* The snake game part 1